Bubblr-Inc/ai-vault-aws-installation/README.md

 This chart is used to install the AI vault and AI Vault Entity Extraction Deployments.

 ## AI Vault Architecture
-The architecture of AI seek is a fairly simple one consisting of a edge ingress via load balancer, a kubernetes deployment and a database.  in AWS terms this comonnly means an ALB load balancer, an EKS kubernetes ckuster and a postgres database.
-This is the architecture that AI-Vault is generally recommended.
+The architecture of AI seek is a fairly simple one consisting of a edge ingress via load balancer, a kubernetes deployment and a database.  in AWS terms this comonnly means a AWS VPC, ALB load balancer, an EKS kubernetes cluster and a postgres database.
+This is the architecture that AI-Vault is generally recommended as it is well tested and runs well across a multi AZ

 ![Ai-Vault on EKS Architecture](doc/AI-Vault-Architecture-Diagram-v1.png?raw=true "Title")

+This solution

 ## Requirements